GoldingAustin/mk-gql/README.md

 Mutations and queries take as second argument a result selector, which defines which objects we want to receive back from the backend.
 Our `mutateToggleTodo` above leaves it to `undefined`, which defaults to querying all the shallow, primitive fields of the object (including `__typename` and `id`).

 However, in the case of toggling a Todo, this is actually overfetching, as we know the text won't change by the mutation.
 So instead we can provide a selector to indicate that we we are only interested in the `complete` property: `"__typename id complete"`.
-Note that we have to include `__typename` and `id` so that @kibeo/mk-gql knows to which object the result should be applied!
+Note that we have to include `__typename` and `id` so that mk-gql knows to which object the result should be applied!

 Children can be retrieved as well by specifying them explicitly in the result selector, for example: `"__typename id complete assignee { __typename id name }`.
 Note that for children `__typename` and `id` (if applicable) should be selected as well!

 It is possible to use `gql` from the `graphql-tag` package.
 This enables highlighting in some IDEs, and potentially enables static analysis.

-However, the recommended way to write the result selectors is to use the query builder that @kibeo/mk-gql will generate for you.
+However, the recommended way to write the result selectors is to use the query builder that mk-gql will generate for you.
 This querybuilder is entirely strongly typed, provides auto completion and automatically takes care of `__typename` and `id` fields.
 It can be used by passing a function as second argument to a mutation or query.
 That callback will be invoked with a querybuilder for the type of object that is returned.
 With the querybuilder, we could write the above mutation as:

 ```javascript
 export const TodoModel = TodoModelBase.actions((self) => ({